Perturbation expansions and error bounds for the truncated singular value decomposition

-Despite of the rich literature in perturbation theory for the SVD, relatively little attention has been paid to the theoretical background for the truncated singular value decomposition.
+The aforementioned results on perturbation analysis of the SVD is the fulcrum for the perturbation analysis of the TSVD.
+While the former characterizes the effect of perturbation on the singular values/singular subspaces of a matrix, the later studies the combined effect (from both singular values and singular subspaces) on the resulting reduced-rank matrix.
+Analyzing such an effect helps understand the local behavior of algorithms that utilize the low-rank optimal approximation of matrices, such as SVD-based channel estimation methods in multi-input multi-output (MIMO) systems \cite{lindskog1999reduced,nicoli2005reduced,jing2012ml} and iterative hard-thresholding algorithms for low-rank matrix completion \cite{jain2010guaranteed,vu2019local,vu2019accelerating}.
 In a recent work, Gratton and Tshimanga \cite{gratton2016second} presented a second-order expansion for the singular subspace decomposition and make use of the result to deduce the second-order sensitivity of the TSVD solution to least-squares problems.
-However, since their application focuses on the expansion of the truncated pseudo-inverse rather than the TSVD itself, no specific result in perturbation expansions of the TSVD is mentioned.
-In a quite different approach, Feppon and Lermusiaux \cite{feppon2018geometric} analyzed the embedded geometry of the fixed rank matrix manifold and characterized its curvature and the differentiability of the SVD truncation.
-Based on this geometric interpretation, the authors provided an explicit expression for the directional derivative of the TSVD of order $r$ at a certain matrix with rank strictly greater than $r$.
-While this differential result suggests a particular form of the first-order perturbation expansion for the TSVD, the connection to perturbation theory has not been studied.
+However, since their application focuses on the expansion of the truncated pseudo-inverse rather than the TSVD itself, no specific result in perturbation expansion of the TSVD is mentioned.
+In a different approach to analyzing the TSVD operator, Feppon and Lermusiaux \cite{feppon2018geometric} studied the embedded geometry of the fixed-rank matrix manifold and characterized the projection onto it as a smooth ($C^\infty$) map.
+Based on this geometric interpretation, the authors provided an explicit expression for the directional derivative of the TSVD of order $r$ at a certain matrix with rank greater than or equal to $r$.\footnote{Despite the fact that Theorem~25 in \cite{feppon2018geometric} reads ``greater than $r$'', both the proof of the theorem and the direct communication with the authors (on September 17, 2020) suggest the result should also include the case of rank-$r$ matrices.} On the one hand, the result directly suggests the first-order perturbation expansion of the TSVD.
+On the other hand, the differential geometry-based approach, while offering a clear path for calculating the derivatives, does not offer a direct recipe for obtaining the error bound on the first-order approximation or the higher order terms in the expansion.
+At the time of writing this manuscript, we are not aware of any explicit expression of the second-order derivative of the TSVD.